 Research

-My research is generally in the field of labour economics, with a number of different applications.
-I am in the fourth year of an Economics PhD at Cornell University, where I am contributing to multiple projects to build my dissertation.
+My name is Senan, and I am a labour economist.
+I am in the 5th year of an Economics PhD at Cornell University, where I am building my dissertation.

 Working Papers